-Yesterday on QUILTsocial I shared 5 tips for sewing with jelly rolls and we sewed a strip set as the first step in making a Valentine’s Day table runner with WonderFil’s Eleganza thread.
+Yesterday on QUILTsocial I shared 5 tips for sewing with jelly rolls and we sewed a strip set as the first step in making Valentine’s Day table runner with WonderFil’s Eleganza thread.
 Today we’re going to sub-cut that strip set to make a rail fence block and we’ll sew our blocks together with borders to make the table runner top.
 Since rail fence blocks are so simple and versatile, I’d also like to show you 5 ways to use rail fence blocks in your next quilt.

 Let me tell you a little more about WonderFil’s Eleganza thread and why it’s SO lovely to hand stitch with!!

-Not only is it mercerized but it’s also double-gassed, a process which involves burning off the lint from the thread two times, resulting in a much softer and cleaner finish than its counterparts.
+Not only is it mercerized but it’s also double-gassed, a process that involves burning off the lint from the thread two times, resulting in a much softer and cleaner finish than its counterparts.
 The resulting thread has a wonderfully smooth and lustrous surface that allows the thread to glide beautifully through all types of fabrics and fibers.

 When I used the threads last month on QUILTsocial to make my snap bags I found that they worked just as nice on the wool as on the cotton fabrics and didn’t fray at all!!
 The thread’s tight twist creates beautifully firm stitches while its surface sheen produces a luxurious finish to embellishment stitchery.
 I love how there’s such an assortment of colors ranging from saturated solids to subtle tone-on-tone and random dyed contrasting variegates!